mramshaw/Alexa-Stuff/README.md

 For my purposes I will be sticking with my established methods - and will not be writing Alexa-hosted Skills.

+[UPDATE: there is a "Promote to live" button for Alexa-hosted Skills which I missed.
+ It may very well be that Amazon handles the test -> production migration, although I still need to check this out.]

 #### Node.js 8